davetang/getting_started_with_git/README.md

 ## GitHub Actions

 In [this guide](https://docs.github.com/en/actions/quickstart), you'll add a workflow that demonstrates some of the essential features of GitHub Actions.
+Read [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) for more information.

 Firstly, create a new branch.